awsdocs/amazon-rds-user-guide/doc_source/USER_WorkingWithParamGroups.md

 ### DB Parameter Functions<a name="USER_ParamFunctions"></a>

 The parameter arguments can be specified as either integers or formulas\.
 Each function must have at least one argument\.
 Multiple arguments can be specified as a comma\-separated list\.
-The list cannot have any empty members, such as *argument1*,,*argument3*\.
-Function names are case insensitive\.
+The list can't have any empty members, such as *argument1*,,*argument3*\.
+Function names are case\-insensitive\.

 **Note**
-DB Parameter functions are not currently supported in CLI\.
+DB Parameter functions are not currently supported in the AWS CLI\.

 *IF\(\)*
 Returns an argument\.